 - 7 Steps to Recover From a Google Algorithm Update

 For better or worse, Google relies on a “core algorithm” to crawl the search results pages and rank sites based on the latest quality standards.
 Just about every day, Google releases an update or two aimed at improving the searcher’s experience.

 Most changes aren’t noticeable and instead, work behind the scenes to gradually make the SERPs a better place for users.

 But sometimes, Google releases a broad core algorithm update that leaves webmasters and site owners scrambling to regain their standing in the SERPs.

 Even worse?
 Google isn’t exactly forthcoming about how to recover any lost rankings.

 While there’s no one magic bullet fix to help you regain your standing, there are steps you can take to help recover.

-What Are Google Algorithm Updates and What Does it Mean?
+What Are Google Algorithm Updates and What Do They Mean?

 A Google algorithm update is a term that describes a change to Google’s search algorithm that can impact how results are calculated and ranked.